Thingybob8055/Arduino-Obstacle-Avoiding-Robot/README.md

 # Functionalities
 The basic function of the robot is to detect an object, by reading the data from 3 IR sensors.
 Depending on which IR sensor detects an obstacle, the robot will reverse and deviae either left or right of the obstacle.

+# Video of the product

+*placeholder for google drive link*